College-Builder/College-Builder-Not-Found-App/README.md

-# College-Builder REST API Gateway
+# College-Builder Not Found App

 This repository contains an Express app written in TypeScript, specifically designed to run on AWS Lambda.
 The app's primary purpose is to serve a custom [404 web page](https://collegebuilder.easyvirtual.net/404) for requests that are not found within [College Builder Website](https://collegebuilder.easyvirtual.net/) using AWS REST API Gateway.